Turbo Takeaways

 1. Use the Right Tools to Research

-If you’re not sure where and how to get financial help for seniors on Social Security, there are several tools and resources to simplify your research.
-Use these tools to research:
+If you’re not sure where and how to get financial help, there are several tools and resources to simplify your research, including:

 - BenefitsCheckUp tool